West Bank: Key Information & Historical Context

 A Palestinian woman with a baby walks past Israeli soldiers as they storm the Old City of Hebron in the southern West Bank on 24 January during a weekly settler invasion that forces shopkeepers to close their businesses.
 [Mosab Shawer, ActiveStills]

-Home demolitions by the Israeli military are increasingly hostile.
+Home demolitions by the Israeli military are increasingly aggressive.
 In 2024, Israel demolished approximately 1,700 Palestinian structures, primarily homes, displacing more than 4,200 people, according to United Nations figures.
 This amounted to an average of five Palestinian structures destroyed by the state of Israel per day in the West Bank.

 ISRAELI SETTLEMENTS IN THE WEST BANK